cocos3d/cocos3d/README.md

 The `install-cocos3d.sh` script also installs several convenient Xcode project templates.

-To get started with your first cocos3d iOS project, open Xcode 4, click on the File->New->NewProject... menu selection, and select either the *cocos3d2 iOS Application* or the *cocos3d1 iOS Application* project template from the cocos3d template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.
+To get started with your first cocos3d iOS project, open Xcode, click on the File->New->NewProject... menu selection, and select either the *cocos3d2 iOS Application* or the *cocos3d1 iOS Application* project template from the cocos3d template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.

-Remember that if you want to use the *cocos3d2 iOS Application* template and OpenGL ES 2.0, your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above, and if you want to use the *cocos3d1 iOS Application* template and OpenGL ES 1.1, your cocos3d installation must be linked to a `cocos2d 1.x` version, as described above.
+If you want to use the *cocos3d2 iOS Application* template and OpenGL ES 2.0, your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above.
+If you want to use the *cocos3d1 iOS Application* template and OpenGL ES 1.1, your cocos3d installation must be linked to a `cocos2d 1.x` version, as described above.

-To get started with your first cocos3d Mac OSX project, open Xcode 4, click on the File->New->NewProject... menu selection, and select either the *cocos3d2 OSX Application* or the *cocos3d1 OSX Application* project template from the cocos3d template group in the OS X section, depending on whether you want to use OpenGL with a programmable rendering pipeline, or a configurable fixed rendering pipeline, respectively.
+To get started with your first cocos3d Mac OSX project, open Xcode, click on the File->New->NewProject... menu selection, and select the *cocos3d2 OSX Application* project template from the cocos3d template group in the OS X section.
+The *cocos3d2 OSX Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above.

-Remember that if you want to use the *cocos3d2 OSX Application* template and OpenGL with a programmable pipeline, your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above, and if you want to use the *cocos3d1 OSX Application* template and OpenGL with a fixed pipeline, your cocos3d installation must be linked to a `cocos2d 1.x` version, as described above.

 The template project starts with a working 3D variation on the familiar *hello, world* application, and you can use it as a starting point for your own application.